rustinphares/pdf2htmlEXwiki/Building.md

 #### Troubleshooting

+If you installed poppler or fontforge into a place other than `/usr` (If you install them from source code, they are installed to `/usr/local` by default), you need to set up environment variables for pkg-config, and maybe also `INCLUDE_PATH`, `LIBRARY_PATH` and `LD_LIBRARY_PATH` because some Linux distributions do not set them up for you (e.g. Fedora).
+If you are not sure about this, just install those libraries to `/usr` by passing `--prefix=/usr` to `configure`.

 If you see error messages about:

  - `goo/GooString.h`, read the dependencies again, `poppler` should be compiled with `--enable-xpdf-headers`